brho/akaros/GETTING_STARTED.md

 right program (or kernel) and won't understand why your change isn't happening.
-A few `printk("WTF\n")`'s later, you realize you didn't have the `hdd.img` mounted, or you didn't fill KFS, or you didn't relink your binaries, or you forgot to save all files in `vi1 (and not just the current buffer).
+A few `printk("WTF\n")`'s later, you realize you didn't have the `hdd.img` mounted, or you didn't fill KFS, or you didn't relink your binaries, or you forgot to save all files in `vi` (and not just the current buffer).
 But after doing a couple `hello worlds`, you're set.

 Alternatively, you could have a make target to run qemu, which also touches all